 Working with neutral tones will produce a softer and calming result.
 The strong form when combined with a lighter colour increases the many possibilities for your look.
 For instance, a partnership with cream can be easily carried through from living room to bedroom, whereas a passionate red used minimally in the bedroom will lean towards the tacky in the bathroom.
 Building up layers through experimenting with texture is enough to give that lighter colour the extra wow factor that you seek.

 If you would rather keep your staircase to the working kind, highlight its natural geometry by painting the stairs themselves or the edging running vertically down the steps.
-Viewed from the side, the pop of colour highlights the clean lines at work in your home.
+Viewed from the side, a pop of colour will highlight the clean lines at work in your home.

 Last but not least, if painting your steps or installing new splashback fills you with fear, take it back to basics and update your lighting.
 Lower hanging lights can completely make a room, pinpointing the area’s focal point.
 Hung over a table, a geometric print lamp will draw you to the dining table, making it easier to get your family away from the TV and sat down for dinner…